The Mawazo Public Engagement Programme

 The Mawazo Outreach programme is designed to get the high quality research done by the Mawazo Fellows and Scholars, as well as other local experts, into public discourse.
 The goal of this programme is to facilitate open discussion of challenges currently facing the country, and to establish the Mawazo Institute and its Fellows and Scholars as a source of timely, relevant, and credible research on these topics.

 Nairobi Ideas Night.
 Imagine a TED talk crossed with a happy hour, and you’ve got Nairobi Ideas Night – a fun variety show that provides a platform for local researchers, scholars and other self-identifying nerds to present their work and ideas to the general public in an informal and engaging format.
 These public events feature short lectures on topics of popular interest, and bring together interesting people from all walks of life to discuss these issues and mingle over drinks.
 Read more about the inaugural Nairobi Ideas Night and other related events on our blog here.
+Video from the event can be viewed here.

 Public lectures.
 We hold regular lectures with the Mawazo Fellows and Scholars on their research, free and open to all.
 We also aim to hold occasional lectures by distinguished guest speakers, including prominent Kenyan academics and visiting international scholars.